Koredotcom/docs/docs/xo/automation/use-cases/digital-skills/digital-forms.md

     * The [Form Node](../../dialogs/node-types/working-with-the-form-node/){:target="_blank"}.
 Following Component Properties are of special interest:
         * **Submit Message** – Message displayed to the end-user on successful submission of the form
         * **Web/Mobile SDK Form Behavior** – Using this option you can either have the form displayed *inline* the chat window or *open on a full page*.
-Also, you can either go ahead with the default submit prompt or configure the setting to display a custom and more specific message to be shown in chat. <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-form-node/#component-properties" target="_blank">Learn more</a> about the configuration.
+Also, you can either go ahead with the default submit prompt or configure the setting to display a custom and more specific message to be shown in chat.
+[Learn more](../../dialogs/node-types/working-with-the-form-node/#component-properties/){:target="_blank"}.

-    * **Bot Action Node,** in case of the conversation experience flow, can also be configured in the <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-logic-node/" target="_blank">Logic Node</a> as follows:
+        * **Bot Action Node,** in case of the conversation experience flow, can also be configured in the [Logic Node](../../dialogs/node-types/working-with-the-logic-node/){:target="_blank"} as follows:

         * **Manage Context Variables** is used to create and set values for the context variables.
 Remember to use the full path of the variable in the _key_ field ie. ```context.BotUserSession.<variable_name>```